 ( No ) ( Yes )

 Now here’s where the real magic happens — the editing.
-Before opening Sketch or a new HTML document, continue to iterate on the language.
+Before opening a design tool or a new HTML document, continue to iterate on the language.
 Sometimes it helps to pretend like I have to actually speak these words to someone who’s sitting right in front of me.
 How would I write this for another human to read?

 Are you sure you want to cancel?
 Your account will remain active until 2/1/2018.
 Come back anytime before 3/15/2018 to reactivate your account or request a copy of your data.
 After 3/15, your account and data will be permanently deleted. [ Nevermind ] [ Cancel my account ]